-The History of the Hard Disk Drive
+The History of the Hard Disk Drive.

-In the past, hard disk drives were created using platters, with a read/write head needed to access individual sectors of the disk where information was written.
+In the past, hard disk drives were created using platters, with a read/write head needed to access individual sectors of the disk where information’s been written.
 The amount of moving parts in these disks made them unsuitable for use in anything that had a range of movement that could cause damage to the platters via vibration or jittering.
 The solution to this problem was the invention of the solid state drive (SSD).
 NASA has recognized the need for SSD’s in their upcoming missions and as such have embraced this new technology as something they would need in their journey forwards and upwards.
 However, SSD’s have their own series of problems.

-The Problem with SSD’s
+The Problem with SSD’s and File Recovery.

 SSD’s generally are better at storage than HDD’s in that they are faster and allow access to data much quicker than an HDD possibly could.
 It is a common misconception that SSD data is more secure than HDD data.
 It isn’t.
 Also, because of the way SSD’s are constructed, they fall victim to some problems much easier than HDD’s.
-Among the problems that SSD’s find it hard to cope with are sudden electromagnetic surges, static electricity, unexpected power loss and electrical charges in their vicinity.
+Among the problems that SSD’s find it hard to cope with are sudden electromagnetic surges.
+Also, static electricity, unexpected power loss and electrical charges in the vicinity can spell disaster.
 You can immediately see where this could be a problem for NASA.
-Solid state date storage only has a certain limited number of recyclable storage patterns and eventually these will run out, making data storage difficult or impossible.
+Solid state date storage only has a certain limited number of recyclable storage patterns.
+Accordingly, these will run out, making data storage difficult or impossible.

-NASA’S Need for Data Recovery in the Future
+NASA’S Need for Data Recovery.

 Companies such as eProvided data recovery serve NASA as a backup recovery solution when their SSD’s fail in operation.
-With the large volumes of data that NASA will deal with on a day to day basis, it’s no wonder why their SSD’s fail and require recovery.
+With the large volumes of data that NASA will deal with on a day-to-day basis, it’s no wonder why their SSD’s fail and require recovery.
 NASA’s growth and continued usage of SSD’s will require a dedicated solution for the recovery of its data when the inevitable strikes.
 As much as we would love to have hard disks that don’t ever go bad, it may be quite some time before we come up with technology that makes that possible.